Non-Hermitian catalysis of spontaneous symmetry breaking on Euclidean and hyperbolic lattices

 Upon numerically diagonalizing the tight-binding hopping Hamiltonian for zero and finite $\alpha$, we extract the resulting density of states ($\rho$) by counting the number of states within various energy windows, yielding $\rho$ as a function of $E$.
 These results are shown in Fig.~\ref{fig:DoSFreeFermion}.
-Indeed, we find that non-trivial $\alpha$ does not change the Dirac liquid, Fermi liquid, and flat band nature of the systems, but squeezes the entire spectrum close to the zero-energy.
-A comment on the scaling of the density of states near the zero-energy in flat band systems is due at this state.
+Indeed, we find that nontrivial $\alpha$ does not change the Dirac liquid, Fermi liquid, and flat-band nature of the systems, but squeezes the entire spectrum closer to the zero energy.
+A comment on the scaling of the density of states near the zero energy in flat-band systems is due at this state.
 Notice that the NN tight-binding model on a square lattice only supports logarithmically diverging density of states as $E \to 0$, which strictly does not correspond to a perfect flat band.
-Thus the large density of states near the zero-energy increases with increasing $\alpha$ in this system, see Fig.~\ref{fig:DoSFreeFermion}(c).
+Thus the large density of states near the zero energy increases with increasing $\alpha$ in this system; see Fig.~\ref{fig:DoSFreeFermion}(c).
 By contrast, the $\{ 8,4 \}$ hyperbolic lattice features a perfect flat band at $E=0$.
-Therefore, the height of the corresponding spike in the density of states near $E=0$ is almost insensitive to $\alpha$, see Fig.~\ref{fig:DoSFreeFermion}(f).
-Next, we proceed to discuss the impact of $\alpha$ on various ordered states, leading to the notion of NH catalysis.
+Therefore, the height of the corresponding spike in the density of states near $E=0$ is almost insensitive to $\alpha$; see Fig.~\ref{fig:DoSFreeFermion}(f).
+Next, we proceed to discuss the impact of $\alpha$ on various ordered states, leading to the notion of NH catalysis of spontaneous symmetry breaking.